Don’t let your inner neat-freak stop your kids from having some free-wheeling, fun-packed messy adventures!

 8. Chalk drawing

 A footpath, some chalk and a little bit of creativity combine in this artistic and decorative activity.
 Not only is it adorably decorative, you can just wash it off when you want a fresh canvas!
+For some fresh, out-of-the-box ideas for your chalky play, try these six chalk activities plus a recipe to make your own chalk paint.

 9. Sandpit fun

 The sandpit is the perfect place to engage motor skills, imagination and some sandy exploration.
 Provide lots of playthings to tip sand in and out of, and be on standby for some creative conversation and grainy adventures.
+If you don’t have access to a sandpit, why not give these fun sensory play tray ideas you can make at home instead?

 10. Shaving cream play

 A plastic tray and a few squirts of shaving cream provide hours of smooshy, messy, hands-on fun and will delight your preschooler.
 Encourage them to draw, build shapes and create patterns as they play.
+Here are 14 shaving foam sensory activities just perfect for kids of all ages.

 Remember the joyful, investigative fun your child will have as they play far outweighs the effort required to do a speedy clean-up.
 You’re making memories, not just making a mess!